citp/privacy-policy-historical/n/nj/njo/njoyn.com.md

-> *The following text is extracted and transformed from the njoyn.com privacy policy that was archived on 2014-11-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141129092630id_/http%3A//njoyn.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the njoyn.com privacy policy that was archived on 2015-05-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150506221011id_/http%3A//njoyn.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - njoyn
+# Njoyn: Privacy Policy

 CGI Group Inc. (“CGI”) respects the privacy of its Web site visitors and is committed to protecting the privacy rights of identifiable individuals.
 In this regard, CGI has prepared this Web Site Privacy Policy (the “Privacy Policy”) to communicate to its users how CGI collects, uses and discloses personal information collected about them on the CGI Web site.
 This Privacy Policy applies to www.cgi.com and its authorized sub-sites that expressly adopt, display or link back to this Privacy Policy.